acorg/slurm-pipeline/README.md

 }
 ```

-The specification above contains almost everything you need to know to set
+The example specification above contains most of what you need to know to
-up your own pipeline.
-You still have to write the scripts though, of
+set up your own pipeline.
+You'll still have to write the scripts though, of
 course.

 ## Steps

 A pipeline run is organized into a series of conceptual *steps*.
 These are
-run in the order they appear in the specification file.
-Step scripts will
+processed in the order they appear in the specification file.
+Step scripts
-typically use the SLURM [`sbatch`](https://slurm.schedmd.com/sbatch.html)
+will typically use the SLURM
-command to schedule the later execution of other programs.
+[`sbatch`](https://slurm.schedmd.com/sbatch.html) command to schedule the
+later execution of other programs.

 Each step must contain a `name` key.
 Names must be unique.